randomforest-ok/RockPaperScissors/README.md

-# RockPaperScissors
-Rock, paper, scissors game in js
+Rock, Paper, Scissors game written in JS, as part of The Odin Project